Secreto31126/whatsapp-api-js/README.md

         response ??
-            "There are more types of messages, such as contacts, " + "locations, templates, interactive, reactions and " + "all the other media types.",
+            "There are more types of messages, such as contacts, " + "locations, templates, interactive, reactions and " + "all the other media types."
     );

     Whatsapp.markAsRead(phoneID, message.id);